oarabiledev/innerscope/docs/METHODS.md

 # ```innerscope.js Methods```

-You app will use the function ui.addElement().
+You app will use the function ui.addHTMLElement().

 This function allows you to add an html element, a custom element even so.